All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-Chlamydia is generally transmitted through sexual contact (oral, vaginal, or anal) with an infected partner.
-Risk factors include having multiple sex partners, coinfection or previous infection with another STD, and not using barrier contraception consistently.
-An infected mother can pass the infection to her baby during childbirth.
-These babies are in danger of developing conjunctivitis, an inflammation that can threaten eyesight, and pneumonia.
+Chlamydia is generally spread through sexual contact (oral, vaginal, or anal) with an infected partner.
+Risk factors include having multiple sex partners, coinfection or previous infection with another STD, and not using a condom correctly and consistently.

 How is the sample collected for testing?

 For women, vaginal swabs are the optimal sample for genital chlamydia testing.
 A healthcare practitioner may use a swab or small brush to collect a sample of cells or secretion from the vagina during a pelvic examination.
 Sometimes, a vaginal sample is collected by the woman who is undergoing testing (self-collection).

 Urine is recommended for men, but can also be used for women.
 As you begin to urinate, collect the initial portion of your urine stream (first-catch) in a container provided by the healthcare practitioner or laboratory.

 Sometimes, a healthcare practitioner may use a swab or brush to collect a sample of cells or secretion from other areas that may be infected, such as the urethra, penis, anus, or throat.